* Combination of durva/treme fails to beat chemotherapy

 * CEO declines to comment on rumours he might join Teva

 * Study marked AstraZeneca's big bet on new cancer field (Adds CEO remarks on rumours he might leave)

 LONDON, July 27 (Reuters) - AstraZeneca's combination of two injectable immunotherapy drugs failed to help patients as hoped in a closely watched advanced lung cancer trial, sending its shares plunging on Thursday.

-The so-called MYSTIC study was the most anticipated clinical experiment in the pharmaceutical industry this year and the news saw the shares tumble 16 percent, wiping some $14 billion off the company's value in their biggest ever daily fall.
+The so-called MYSTIC study was the most anticipated clinical experiment in the pharmaceutical industry this year and the news saw the shares tumble more than 16 percent, wiping $14 billion off the company's value in their biggest ever daily fall.

 The study was seen as key to proving the value of the group's new drug pipeline and its future as an independent company, after it spurned a $118 billion takeover attempt by Pfizer in 2014.

 Uncertainty about the MYSTIC outcome had been heightened recently by speculation that Chief Executive Pascal Soriot might be considering a highly paid new job as head of Israel-based Teva Pharmaceutical Industries.